RedisBloom/RedisBloom/docs/commands/tdigest.byrevrank.md

 - Return an accurate result when `revrank` is _n_-1 (the value of the smallest observation), where _n_ denotes the number of observations added to the sketch.
 - Return 'inf' when `revrank` is equal to _n_ or larger than _n_

+All values are 'nan' if the sketch is empty.

 ## Examples

 {{< highlight bash >}}